gaehlerm/SoftwareEngineering/README.md

 The file formats that I used so far are CSV, json, XML, hdf5 and databases.
 Along with some custom file formats.

 ## CSV
+// move the code examples into an exercise?

 Comma Spaced Values (CSV) is probably the simplest file format.
 You save numbers and separate them by commas or whatever other character you feel like.
 But this is also one of the weaknesses of CSV.
 In some (natural) languages, the comma character is used for the floating point separator (exact name??).
 Thus you cannot use comma for separating different values as well.
 This overload of the comma character would cause serious problems.